 - Cover it with foil.
 After the chicken comes out of the oven, cover it loosely with aluminum foil (tent-style) for 10 to 15 minutes.
 This will ensure the chicken stays warm while it’s resting, and it’ll give its juices a chance to spread.

 - Adjust the spice mixture: If you are using a homemade spice mixture, feel free to adjust it to your preferences.
-Add more spice, more herbs, sweetness, make it your own.
+Add more spice, herbs, and sweetness.
+Make it your own.

 Ways to Serve Blackened Chicken